-Our Chief Executive Officer is instrumental to this process.
-Specifically, our Chief Executive Officer assists the Compensation Committee by:
+Our Chief Executive Officers are instrumental to this process.
+Specifically, our Chief Executive Officers assist the Compensation Committee by:

-- providing background information regarding our business goals; - annually reviewing performance of each of our executive officers (other than himself); and - recommending compensation arrangements and components for our executive officers (other than himself).
+- providing background information regarding our business goals; - annually reviewing performance of each of our executive officers (other than themselves); and - recommending compensation arrangements and components for our executive officers (other than themselves).

-Our other executive officers do not play a role in their own compensation determination, other than discussing individual performance objectives with our Chief Executive Officer.
+Our other executive officers do not play a role in their own compensation determination, other than discussing individual performance objectives with our Chief Executive Officers.

 Pursuant to its charter, the Compensation Committee has the sole authority to retain and terminate any compensation consultant to be used to assist in the evaluation of the compensation of our executive officers and directors and also has the sole authority to approve the consultant's fees and other retention terms.
-Beginning in March 2010, the Compensation Committee has engaged Longnecker & Associates (the "Consultant") annually to assist in evaluating and designing the compensation program for our executive officers and directors.
-The Consultant is engaged directly by the Compensation Committee and does not provide any other services to us outside of matters pertaining to executive officer and director compensation.
-The Consultant reports directly to the Compensation Committee, which is solely responsible for determining the scope of services performed by the Consultant and the directions given to the Consultant regarding the performance of such services.
-Services performed by the Consultant for the Compensation Committee during fiscal 2015 included evaluating levels of executive officer and director compensation as compared to general market compensation data and peer group data (as discussed below), evaluating proposed compensation programs or changes to existing programs, providing information on current executive compensation trends, and providing updates on applicable legislative matters.
+In the past, the Compensation Committee has engaged Longnecker & Associates (the "Consultant") to assist in evaluating and designing the compensation program for our executive officers and directors.
+The Consultant has been engaged directly by the Compensation Committee and does not provide any other services to us outside of matters pertaining to executive officer and director compensation.
+The Consultant has reported directly to the Compensation Committee, which is solely responsible for determining the scope of services performed by the Consultant and the directions given to the Consultant regarding the performance of such services.